DavideFauri/theatre/README.md

 * Option for two-sided printing (margins, diagram, etc)

 * Option for rehearsal mode (actor's lines are invisible (just use white-on-white coloring))

+## Various Ideas

+Should I repeat a character's name after a stage direction, if they continue their lines?

+Can there be more plays in a single document?
+Do they show in table of contents?

+Fu*k localization

+Create a detailed guide on how to use acts and scenes, how to define characters, bla bla bla... see thalia package

+Write down available options for each command, also check defaults